kayazay/spotify-nigerian-music/datasets/README.md

 # Batch CSV Dump of Spotify Data

-Each time the scraper runs, a dataframe containing all the retrieved tracks is dumped in this directory and then uploaded to the Kaggle dataset.
+Each time the scraper runs, a dataframe containing all the retrieved tracks is dumped in this directory and then uploaded to a **[Kaggle dataset](https://www.kaggle.com/datasets/kemdudebobo/nigerian-spotify-music)**.
 The files are named in a way that makes it easy to determine the date of the dump at a glance.
-For example:

 + `2024week1feb.csv` indicates that the data was scraped in **february**, during the **6th** week of the year **2024**.

+This standardization of data outputs makes it easier for easy ingestion into a semi-relational database, upon which models can be built.

 ## Data Dictionary